KyleLuther/kyleluther.github.io/_drafts/kaiming-variance-decay.md

 In this setup, we can identify two fundamental sources of randomness, one from the weights and the other from the inputs:
 $$ \mathbf{W}_1, \mathbf{W}_2, ..., \mathbf{W}_l \stackrel{iid}\sim \mathcal{N}(0, 2/N) \qquad \mathbf{x}_0 \sim Q(\mathbf{x}_0)$$

-The point of this post is that preactivations will have qualitatively different distributions depending on which variables we fix and which we randomize over.
-In this section we'll show this emperically, and in later sections we'll show it analytically.

 #### Network Randomness
 We will call randomness due to fluctuations in every layer's weights *network randomness*.
 In this section we will visualize a preactivation's distribution due to network randomness.
 Mathematically, this means we wish to visualize: